DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

 ## Prerequisites

-You need a browser that supports WebUSB, which at the moment is most things Chromium-based (and sadly, not Firefox).
+You need a browser that supports WebSerial, which at the moment is most things Chromium-based (and sadly, not Firefox).

 Your R1 should be running stock RabbitOS.
 Currently only tested on the latest version (v0.8.107) (Edit: also tested on v0.8.112).